-When an extension is deleted and immediately recreated, its presence information are lost until a new event is received (such as a register operation or a call).
-If this is not desired, just manually start a register request.
+- When an extension is deleted and immediately recreated, its presence information are lost until a new event is received (such as a register operation or a call).
+If this is not desired, just manually start a register request. - Let If the extension is associated with some outbound recording rules, the Disable ringback value is ignored, and a ring back will always played back.
+This happens because the recording feature always needs media to be active, and disabling ring back disables also early media, which is not compatible with the recording functions.

-The second interface can be reached by clicking on the Services $^{\aleph} \to \text{Phones}$ menu, and provides at a glance all the extensions defined in the current domain, figure 5.9.
+The second interface can be reached by clicking on the Services $^{\nwarrow} \rightarrow$ Phones menu, and provides at a glance all the extensions defined in the current domain, figure 5.9.
 The interface is very similar to the one described above, and shares all the configuration parameters, with only the user selection field added, to correctly associate extensions to a user.